-Marijuana, often thought of as a ‘gateway drug’, is the most commonly abused illegal mind altering substance.
-Also known as weed and dagga, marijuana is a dry and shredded mix of leaves and stems from the hemp plane ‘cannabis sativa.’
+Is the most commonly abused illegal mind-altering substance.
+Also named as cannabis, weed or dagga, marijuana is a dry and shredded mix of leaves and stems from the hemp plant ‘cannabis sativa.’
 Marijuana is smoked through a rolled cigarette (known as a ‘joint’) or a ‘bong’ (pipe) and has a pungent, sweet-sour and easily identifiable smell.

 - Impaired coordination